Things to do in Page Arizona

 Yes, there are a lot of places to see that do not require that much of a true hiking experience.
 There are plenty of trails to hike and explore for those who want a more natural hike.
 A popular hike that everyone should go on at least once is the hanging garden trail.
 It is a great trail that ends with a stop at a garden.
 The trail is about one mile long so a little shorter but worth the visit.

-Rim View Trails and Cathedral Wash Trailhead are also great trails if you are looking for trails that are longer than half a mile or one mile.
+Rim View Trails and Cathedral Wash Trailhead are also great trails if you are looking for paths that are longer than half a mile or one mile.
 There are also several trails on the Navajo Nation park that are nice and scenic.
 Depending on how much time you have you may be able to check out several of these hikes during your stay.

 Ready to make a trip to Page Arizona?
 Be sure to book your hotel and tour reservations before you go.
 Give us a call at (928) 640-1761 if you have any questions or want to book a tour to Lower Antelope Canyon or click here.